 |Photos 2||detail views|

 Bomb ketches were difficult to sail, as there were two large mortars on the foredeck in place of the fore-mast.
 To withstand the recoil of the cannons with their heavy projectiles, the bomb ketches had to have a massive and firm hull.

-Scale 1 : 48, length 63 cm, width 19 cm, height 27 cm.
+Scale 1 : 48, length 94 cm, width 40 cm, height 89 cm.

 The model was built to the plans of Jean Boudriot & Hubert Berti, Bomb Ketch LA SALAMANDRE 1752, Monograph with thirty-four plates at 1:48 scale, Editions A.N.C.R.E..

 The model was made by Dr. Peter Schoeberl, Haltern, Germany.

-This model is not available for sale.
+This model has already been sold.
 The pictures and the data are shown in the gallery of the ship models sold only to let enthusiasts and model makers enjoy the photos and maybe get ideas or some guidance, if someone builds such a model by himself.